World’s biggest nuclear fusion reactor opens in hunt for ‘holy grail’ of clean energy

 The JT-60SA reactor is a joint project between the European Union and Japan, aiming to investigate the feasibility of the next-generation energy source.

-“The generation of fusion energy does not produce carbon dioxide – making it an important technology in the path to net zero emissions,” the European Union’s Directorate-General for energy noted in a press release.
+“The generation of fusion energy does not produce carbon dioxide – making it an important technology in the path to net zero emissions,” the European Union’s directorate-general for energy said in a press release.

 “The fusion reaction is intrinsically safe: it stops when the fuel supply or power source is shut down.
 It generates no high-level long-lived radioactive waste.
 Because of these characteristics, fusion qualifies as one of the next-generation energy sources that simultaneously addresses energy supply and environmental challenges.”

-Since it was first conceived by scientists in the 1950s, nuclear fusion has puzzled scientists around the world.
+Since it was first conceived of by physicists in the 1950s, nuclear fusion has challenged scientists around the world.
 Major breakthroughs in recent years have reignited hope that it can be realised at scale within the next decade.

 The opening of the JT-60SA reactor comes just one year after scientists at the Lawrence Livermore National Laboratory in California achieved a net energy gain with nuclear fusion for the first time.